Quantum clustering: Dynamic Quantum Clustering

-Quantum Evolution, Non-Local Gradient Descent, and Tunneling
+Quantum evolution, non-local gradient descent, and tunneling

 DQC uses the same potential landscape as QC, but it replaces classical gradient descent with quantum evolution.
 To do this, each data point is again represented by its individual wave function (a multidimensional Gaussian distribution with width sigma).
 The time-dependent Schrödinger equation is then used to compute each wave function's evolution over time in the given quantum potential.
 More precisely, a small time-step value is introduced, and the evolution of the wave function is calculated repeatedly at each time step, with a new expected location for the data point calculated after each step.
 This process builds a trajectory through the data space for each point; the evolution continues until all points have stopped moving.

-Importantly, the Ehrenfest Theorem from quantum mechanics states that this quantum evolution does, in fact, equate to the point moving downhill in the potential landscape, in expectation.
-The “in expectation” part is important because, unlike in classical physics, the point’s motion is not influenced only by the gradient of the potential at the point’s location; instead, the point’s wave function extends over the entire landscape (with the Gaussian centered at the point’s location), and a complex interaction between the wave function and the potential determines the point’s motion.
+Importantly, the Ehrenfest theorem from quantum mechanics states that this quantum evolution does, in fact, equate to the point moving downhill in the potential landscape, in expectation.
+The "in expectation" part is important because, unlike in classical physics, the point's motion is not influenced only by the gradient of the potential at the point's location; instead, the point's wave function extends over the entire landscape (with the Gaussian centered at the point's location), and a complex interaction between the wave function and the potential determines the point's motion.
 As a loose analogy: regions of the landscape that are below the point's current location 'attract' the point—the more so the lower the region is, but the less so the farther away from the point it is.
 In the same way, higher regions of the landscape 'repel' the point.